 Home / Services / Managed M365

-A clean Microsoft 365 operation for mid-market companies in the Lower Rhine region and NRW — pragmatic, with honest recommendations, even when the answer is sometimes: leave it out.
+Clean Microsoft 365 for mid-market companies in the Lower Rhine region and NRW — with honest recommendations, even when the answer is: leave it out.

-Microsoft 365 has been introduced at your company — but somehow what everyone promised just isn’t coming out the other end.
-License costs are rising, nobody knows exactly who uses what, Teams is there, but it feels like everyone is working alongside it in WhatsApp and by email.
-We are building a clean Microsoft 365 operation for mid-market companies (German Mittelstand), in which every license has a reason, every feature an owner, and daily work gets easier again.
+Microsoft 365 has been rolled out at your company — but somehow it isn’t delivering what everyone promised.
+License costs keep rising, nobody knows exactly who uses what, Teams is there, but it feels like everyone works around it in WhatsApp and email.
+We build a clean Microsoft 365 operation for mid-market companies (the German Mittelstand), where every license has a reason, every feature has an owner, and daily work gets easier again.

 Does this sound familiar?